 - 2.3 The RDS 2035 prepared by the Department for Regional Development (DRD) (published 15th March 2012) is the spatial strategy for the Northern Ireland Executive and provide an overarching strategic planning framework to facilitate and guide the public and private sectors.
 It addresses economic, social and environmental issues aimed at achieving sustainable development and social cohesion. - 2.4 The RDS aims to support our towns, villages and rural communities to maximise their potential.
 Our rural areas including our towns and villages have a key role in supporting economic growth.
-They offer opportunities in terms of their potential for growth in new sectors, the provision of rural recreation and tourism, and their attractiveness as places to invest, live and work, and their role as a reservoir of natural resources and highly valued landscapes. - 2.5 The RDS states that we must also strive to keep our rural areas sustainable and ensure that people who live there, either through choice or birth, have access to services and are offered opportunities in terms of accessing education, jobs, healthcare and leisure. - 2.6 Agriculture is the largest business category in rural areas.
-Other sectors include Construction, Property and Business Services, Retail and Production.
-People from rural areas are required to travel longer distances than their urban counterparts in order to access job opportunities.
+They offer opportunities in terms of their potential for growth in new sectors, the provision of rural recreation and tourism, and their attractiveness as places to invest, live and work, and their role as a reservoir of natural resources and highly valued landscapes. - 2.5 The RDS states that we must also strive to keep our rural areas sustainable and ensure that people who live there, either through choice or birth, have access to services and are offered opportunities in terms of accessing education, jobs, healthcare and leisure. - 2.6 Agriculture is the largest business category in rural areas and is certainly the most extensive land use.
+Other employment sectors include Construction, Property and Business Services, Retail and Production.
+People from rural areas are generally required to travel longer distances than their urban counterparts in order to access job opportunities.
 This is particularly true for higher value/paid jobs which tend to be urban located.
-Mobility of rural dwellers is of the utmost importance so that they can access and benefit from employment opportunities both locally and at a wider regional level. - 2.7 To sustain rural communities, new development and employment opportunities which respect local, social and environmental circumstances are required.
+Mobility of rural dwellers is of the utmost importance so that they can access and benefit from employment opportunities both locally and at a wider regional level. - (2021 Update): The post-Covid 'Working-from-Home' phenomenon, as well as online trading, has seen a major transformation in the rural-working situation whereby non-farming rural dwellers can fully undertake their jobs 'in the city', towns or indeed globally.
+It is however, more critical than ever to have good broadband quality in these rural areas. - 2.7 To sustain rural communities, new development and employment opportunities which respect local, social and environmental circumstances are required.
 This means facilitating the development of rural industries, businesses and enterprises in appropriate locations, and ensuring they are integrated appropriately within the settlement or rural landscape.
 The expansion of rural tourism and associated development that is both sustainable and environmentally sensitive should be encouraged.

 2.8 Accessibility to services can be difficult in rural areas and there are wider implications for both transport to services and the provision of a core set of essential services.
-In the border area, "back to back" planning decisions can lead to access problems to services for rural communities.
+In the border area, "back to back" Planning decisions can lead to access problems to services for rural communities.
 Opportunities exist for co-operation between jurisdictions to ensure this is not the case.
 Advancements in the use of technology and telecommunications will enable a more innovative approach to service delivery.